pathkiteja/coding-challenges/README.md

 # 📚 Question Bank - Flask Web App

 A Flask-based web application that serves coding questions dynamically.
-The project is built with **Python (Flask)** and deployed using **Vercel**.
+The project is built with **Python (FLASK)** and deployed using **Render**.
 The app includes an API endpoint for fetching questions and an interactive UI to display them.........

 ---